brauner/brauner.github.io/_drafts/acl.md

 meaning that the `vfs_setxattr()` helper is called once for the `overlayfs` layer and a second time for the underlying filesystem such as `xfs` or `FUSE`.

-You can see that the subtle type confusions are very problematic because now they have to be reasoned about in scenarios where we are dealing with a stacking filesystem.
-The type confusion is kept around for an even longer time and passed into ever more complicated and deep callchains.
+You can see that the subtle type confusions are evern more problematic now because they have to be reasoned about in scenarios where two filesystems are involved.
+That's not taking into account that the type confusion has to be kept around for an even longer time and passed into even more complicated and deep callchains.

-This hack didn't matter for a long time until someone came a long and implemented a new feature.
+This hack didn't matter or rather wasn't obvious at all for a long time until we came a long and implemented a new feature.

 ## Idmapped Mounts

 Idmapped mounts work by allowing to attach idmappings to mounts.
-You might have noticed these idmappings above as `mnt_idmapping` before the callchains we lined out.
+You might have noticed these idmappings above as `mnt_idmapping` on top of all the callchains we lined out.

-In essence, idmapped mounts function like a temporary and localized `chown()` operation where the ownership changes are tied to the lifetime of a mount.
+In essence, idmapped mounts function like a temporary and localized `chown()` operation where the ownership changes are tied to the lifetime of a mount and in contrast to `chown()` complex ownership mappings can be taken into account.

 During permission checking and when creating new filesystem objects or reporting ownership information the `mnt_idmapping` needs to be taken into account.

-Say you have a file that is stored on disk as being owned by `uid_t` and `gid_t` `u0`.
-Now you mount that filesystem in a user namespace with the `fs_idmapping` `u0:k10000000:r65536`.
+Say you have a file that is stored on the backing store as being owned by `u0`.
+Now that filesystem is mounted in a user namespace with the `fs_idmapping` `u0:k10000000:r65536`.
 When the filesystem initializes ` struct inode` for the file and fills in ownership information via: